Does Sparse Connectivity Improve Generalization? Convolutional Networks Below the Edge of Stability: Experimental Details

-\paragraph{Architectures} We compare two overparameterized models, both with width $K = 1024$: (i)~\textbf{LCN-WS}, the two-layer $\mathcal{S}$-connected ReLU network with weight sharing and global average pooling (GAP) defined in~\eqref{eq:model_CNN}, where filters $w_k \in \mathbb{R}^m$ are shared across all $J$ patches; and (ii)~\textbf{FCN}, the fully connected specialization obtained by setting $m = d$ and $J = 1$, where $w_k \in \mathbb{R}^d$.
-Both use Kaiming initialization for weights and zero initialization for biases.
+\textbf{Architecture:} We compare two overparameterized two-layer ReLU models trained by full-batch GD: (i) \textbf{SCN} (two-layer sparsely connected ReLU network in \eqref{eq:model_CNN}), and (ii) \textbf{FCN} obtained by taking $m=d$ and $J=1$ in~\eqref{eq:model_CNN}.
+Unless otherwise stated, both models use width $K=1024$, which places the training in an overparameterized regime for the sample sizes we consider.
+Both use Kaiming-normal initialization for hidden weights and zero initialization for all biases.